bastnsa/blog/src/pages/entries/reasons-for-this-site.md

 ## Exposure

 My aim is to strike a balance—writing what genuinely interests me while remaining open to new insights.
 The first two reasons are good enough for a "why," but if I'm being honest with myself, making new connections with like-minded people and knowing others find what I publish here interesting can be, in many ways, even more fulfilling.
 As others have done for me, I hope this site introduces you to new ideas or enables you to find a perspective that helps clarify your own thinking.

----

-Feel free to reach out to me if you have any questions or want to chat about literally anything.
-You can contact me via the links below.